fostering creativity, inspiration & expression

-At Rancho Solano Preparatory School, the fine and performing arts are an integral part of our curriculum, heightening learning and improving critical thinking skills.
+At Rancho Solano, the fine and performing arts are an integral part of our curriculum, heightening learning and improving critical thinking skills.

 We are committed to providing every student with the opportunity to build creativity, knowledge and self-confidence through experiences in the arts.